Farm Household Allowance

 - Youth Disability Supplement

-And, they can take no more than 10% of these Department of Veterans' Affairs payments:
+And, they can't take more than 10% of these Department of Veterans' Affairs payments:

 - Crisis payment